davidd647/gimme-moustache/README.md

 ## What is this?
   This is Gimme Moustache - a fun web app designed to help you waste away time in a fun way by drawing moustaches on people.
 If you'd like to preview it, here it is: https://pedantic-mccarthy-7d3922.netlify.app/

+  Also, the name sounds like a command to kiss, which I guess is funny!

 ## How do I run it on my machine?
   - Download the repo
   - In command line, go to the same directory